baljinderwal/inventoryControl/README.md

     *   **Manager:** Access to all features except user management, including location settings.
     *   **Staff:** Access to core features like dashboard, products, stock, and orders.
 *   **🚀 Fast & Modern Tech:** Built with Vite for a lightning-fast development experience and React for a reactive UI.
-*   **💅 Sleek UI:** A beautiful and intuitive user interface built with Material-UI.
-*   **🔐 World-Class Login Experience:** A modern, beautiful, and highly functional login page designed for a seamless and secure user experience.
-It features:
-    *   A focused, single-column layout with a vibrant, colorful background.
-    *   Real-time inline validation with clear, instructive error messages.
-    *   Helpful microinteractions like success checkmarks in fields and a "shake" animation for submission errors.
-    *   Enhanced accessibility, including support for reduced motion preferences and Caps Lock detection.
-    *   Progressive authentication options with UI for "Sign in with Google" and "Sign in with a passkey".

 ---